splunk/observability-workshop/content/otel/k3s.md

 ---
-title: Introduction
-linkTitle: Introduction
+title: Deploying the OpenTelemetry Collector in Kubernetes
+linkTitle: Deploy the OTel Collector
 type: docs
 ---
-# Deploying the OpenTelemetry Collector in Kubernetes

 * Use the Splunk Helm chart to install the OpenTelemetry Collector in K3s
 * Explore your cluster in the Kubernetes Navigator